 If you’re not sure what I’m talking about; 1) You’ve been living under a rock and 2) *SPOILER ALERT* there are gonna be some big reveals!
 Where should I begin?

 Now, when I saw the reveal of the cast of All Stars 3 way back when I like most other Drag Race fans, was eager to see which queens from yesteryear would be coming back in full force with the hopes of snatching the crown and a shot at “ru-demption”.

 However, It’s fair to say that quite a few folks on the internet weren’t overly thrilled by the “caliber” of queens that had been selected.
 Mainly the fact that not a single queen had made it into the top 3 on their respective seasons (apart from Bebe, but we’ll get to her soon).

-I was incredibly excited to see Bendelacreme, she was one of my favourites, equally, I was intrigued to see what Milk (also from Season 6) would bring to the table.
-We were blessed with a couple of the old era of Drag Race, Shangela and Morgan McMichaels made an excellent addition to the cast.
+I was incredibly excited to see Bendelacreme as she was one of my favourites, equally, I was intrigued to see what Milk (also from Season 6) would bring to the table.
+We were blessed with a couple of the old era of Drag Race as well, Shangela and Morgan McMichaels made an excellent addition to the cast.

 Bebe Zahara Benet

 Then we were introduced to a 10th queen during the first episode.
 That queen was in fact Bebe Zahara Benet, the first ever winner of RuPaul’s Drag Race.
 Why on earth was a winner coming back for All Stars, this has pretty much ruined the chances of a “Winners Season” now that we’ve already seen her come back to show the world what she’s got which… wasn’t much.